openshift/training/beta-3-setup.md

 * "Minimal" installation option
 * NetworkManager **disabled**

+The majority of storage requirements are related to Docker and etcd (the data store).
+Both of their contents live in /var, so it is recommended that the majority of the storage be allocated to /var.

 As part of signing up for the beta program, you should have received an evaluation subscription.
 This subscription gave you access to the beta software.
 You will need to use subscription manager to both register your VMs, and attach